Ross Brawn is keen put budget caps back on the table after being named F1’s new motorsport managing director.

 Brawn was handed a key role in Formula 1’s new hierarchy in the wake of Liberty Media’s takeover of the sport.

-In his new role the former Ferrari and Mercedes man will be able to influence policy and says trying to find ways to reduce the spiralling costs of competing in F1 will be a priority, according to Bet365 sport.
+In his new role the former Ferrari and Mercedes man will be able to influence policy and says trying to find ways to reduce the spiralling costs of competing in F1 will be a priority.

 “The situation at the moment is that the return on investment, in terms of performance, is still steep, so the more money you invest the faster you go,” he told ESPN.
 “As long as you get a competent team like Mercedes doing it then that is what happens.